 1. Be Humble

-I learned early in baseball to be confident, but never get to full of yourself, life has a way of surprising you.
+I learned early in baseball to be confident, but never get full of yourself, life has a way of catching up to you.
+If you're doing well, let others speak for you.
 If someone pays you a compliment, appreciate it and simply say thank you.
 I remember my 1st day in the minor leagues.
-I'm thinking ‘no sweat’ I’m the best player in New York City.
-I walked into the Kansa City Royals rookie locker room after just being drafted as an outfielder out of college.
-All 24 guys in the room were also the best in their town! and next to me was the Royals #1 pick an 18 yr. old 6’3 190lb. high school outfielder.
+I'm thinking ‘no sweat’ I’m the best player in my area.
+I walked into the Kansas City Royals rookie locker room after just being drafted as an outfielder out of college and realized all 20 guys in the room were also the best in their town! and next to me was the Royals #1 pick an 18 yr. old 6’3 190lb. high school outfielder! -Clint Hurdle.
 My attitude was adjusted instantly! - Be humble, be quiet, and fly below the radar.
 Keep your values and work hard.
-There’s always someone bigger, better, smarter, and wealthier than you – so what.
+There’s always someone bigger, better, smarter, and luckier than you – so what.

 2. Don’t worry about things you can’t control

 Minor league players are always wondering if they’re going to be called up to the next level, or if they’re being released today.
 They get upset if they're doing well, and someone else starts before them, or gets moved up.
 Many times in life you have no control over the decisions that are being made about you, or why.
-You didn't make the team, get the job, the promotion or the date.
+So you didn't make the team, get the job, or the promotion.
 Just work hard, believe in yourself and be ready when your opportunity comes.
 An old sage once told me, 'Don’t worry if its’ going to rain today.
-Just live your life, have fun, do your best, and if it’s cloudy, -Carry an umbrella!'
+Just live your life, have fun, and do your best, and if it’s cloudy, -Carry an umbrella!'

 3. Be patient, go through the process and master the basics

 My coaches would say I always tried to win the race too soon.
 Slow down, they'd say "1st you have to crawl before you learn to walk, and walk before you run.
 After you learn how to run, then you win the race!”
 Have a good foundation, master the basics, the fundamentals.